372groupproject/milestones-team31-juepingwang-cameron168/code/README.txt

 Milestone3:
     p3feature.fs -
         1. Demonstrates different data types
         2. small program : Given a two dimensional grade list and the list type is string.
 In each row, the                            first 4 data demonstrates the midterm grades and the last grade represents final grade.
 This                                programming will convert string list to float list.
 Then, it will drop the lowest midterm grade.

 Milestone4:
     internalModules.fs - Demonstrates using modules within the same file. externalModules.fs - Demonstrates using modules that exist outside of the current file. classes.fs         - Demonstrates the basics of a class in F#

+Milestone4:
+    p5feature.fs    - Demonstrates using Option Type.
+Performs squart operation on each element from a given float list and                       returns a list of real number.
+If the element is negative, then it will be skipped.

 Final project:
     Final project has its own README file. please check the project folder